sourcegraph/handbook/content/engineering/extensibility/index.md

 # Extensibility team

 **The extensibility team does not yet exist**.
 It is a team we want to create & grow.
-Responsibilities of the extensibility team are currently owned by the [../web/index.md](web team).
+Responsibilities of the extensibility team are currently owned by the [web team](../web/index.md).

 ## Vision